 The appeal of hanging multiple mirrors, salon-style on the same wall is two-fold.
 Firstly, the frames and shapes themselves create visual interest.
 Second, the fragmented reflection they create collectively delivers impact in what might be an otherwise featureless room.
 The key is to find similar-sized mirrors with a theme that unites them.
 You can pick up metallic sunburst frames for very little in most retro and vintage shops, whilst shapely, bevel-edged mirrors from the 40s and 50s are great value and still relatively easy to find secondhand.

 Photography (left) Petra Bindel, (right) Catherine Gratwicke / Reid & Wright

 If you have a particularly maximalist scheme, a mirror can provide welcome respite for the eye.
 A busy expanse of wallpaper, for example, can be broken up by a large mirror with a plain frame.
 The same applies for smaller surfaces: a beautiful free-standing mirror will break up a densely-packed bookshelf, cluttered dresser or mantlepiece.

 Mirrors by their very nature, are meant to be looked at, but they don’t always have to take centre stage in your home.
 If you have a small, enclosed garden, a wall-mounted mirror peaking out from behind some greenery will create the illusion of space and adds a magical twinkle to an otherwise dark, dank space.

 Inspired by our pick of mirror ideas?
-Browse the Bert & May collection of mirrors here and find our Pinterest board here.
+Browse our Main Gallery for more ideas.